ely-en/case-study/casestudy.md

 ##### 1971- creation of the Email

-Ray Tomlinson, a computer engineer, developed the electronical mail, now known as "Email", this email is now one of the most used forms of communication to ever exist.
+Ray Tomlinson, a computer engineer, developed the electronical mail now known as "Email", this email is now one of the most used forms of communication to ever exist.
 To do this Ray Tomlinson developed the "@" symbol, this symbol separated the user's name from the computers host allowing people to create email addresses.

 ##### 1973- TCP/IP